For ATKINSONGS, go to the Listen page, or go to Bandcamp. For ART, go to the Look page.

-I am working on a Second Edition of my book 'Golden Threads: Every Song Sings a Story', first published in 2021.
+I hav e published a Second Edition of my book 'Golden Threads: Every Song Sings a Story', first published in 2021.
 There will be an accompanying CD of 20 songs featured in the book.
-Some of the songs are on this website: Climbing in the Mountains, Miranda and the Voyager, The Last House in Erskine Street, The Little Light, The Garth Song, The Lost Rivers of London.
-I'm planning to have it ready by mid-October.
+Some of the songs are on this website.
+I have had some lovely feedback about my 'wonderful book.
+You certainly have a very creative way with words and explore some great conundrums in exploring the history of the world.'
+'Beautifully produced, and what a feast of writing, songs and artwork to enjoy,'

-Please use the Contact Form on this site to pre-order or for enquiries.
+Please use the Contact Me Form on this site to order or for enquiries.

 Below, the latest of my song with slide show creations, this one ,with its pictures of the mountains, is a joy.
 The song, Climbing in the Mountains, goes back to 1970 so not really latest!